openebs-archive/openebs-docs/docs/mayctl.md

    ​

    ```
+   bash-4.3#mayactl --help
+   Maya means 'Magic' a tool for storage orchestration

+   Usage:
-   bash-4.3# mayactl --help
+     mayactl [command]
-   Usage: maya [--version] [--help] <command> [<args>]

-   Available commands are:
+   Available Commands:
+     help        Help about any command
-       snapshot    Provides operations related to snapshot of a Volume
+     snapshot    Provides operations related to a Volume snapshot
      version     Prints version and other details relevant to maya
      volume      Provides operations related to a Volume
    ```

 4. Volume related mayactl commands are as follows:

    ```
    bash-4.3#  mayactl volume --help

+   The following commands helps in operating a Volume such as create, list, and so on.

    Usage: mayactl volume <subcommand> [options] [args]

-           This command provides operations related to a Volume.
+   Examples:

-           Create a Volume:
+    # Create a Volume:
-           $ mayactl volume create --volname <volume_name> --size <size>
+      $ mayactl volume create --volname <vol> --size <size>

-           List Volumes:
+    # List Volumes:
       $ mayactl volume list

-           Delete a Volume:
+    # Delete a Volume:
+      $ mayactl volume delete --volname <vol>

+    # Delete a Volume created in 'test' namespace:
-           $ mayactl volume delete --volname <volume_name>
+      $ mayactl volume delete --volname <vol> --namespace test

-           Statistics of a Volume:
+    # Statistics of a Volume:
-           $ mayactl volume stats --volname <volume_name>
+      $ mayactl volume stats --volname <vol>

-           Statistics of a Volume in JSON:
+    # Statistics of a Volume created in 'test' namespace:
-           $ mayactl volume stats --volname <volume_name> --json json
+      $ mayactl volume stats --volname <vol> --namespace test

-           Access mode of a volume:
+    # Info of a Volume:
+      $ mayactl volume info --volname <vol>

+    # Info of a Volume created in 'test' namespace:
-           $ mayactl volume info --volname <volume_name>
+      $ mayactl volume info --volname <vol> --namespace test

+   Usage:
+     mayactl volume [command]

+   Available Commands:
+     create      Creates a new Volume
+     delete      Deletes a Volume
+     info        Displays Openebs Volume information
+     list        Displays status information about Volume(s)
+     stats       Displays the runtime statisics of Volumes

    ```

 5. Volume snapshot related mayactl commands are as follows:

    ```
    bash-4.3#  mayactl snapshot --help

+   Command provides operations related to a volume snapshot.

+   If you have specified an OpenEBS volume in a namespace other than the 'default',
+   you must use --namespace flag with a command.
+If not, you will see the results only
+   in the 'default' namespace.

    Usage: mayactl snapshot <subcommand> [options] [args]

-           This command provides operations related to snapshot of a Volume.
+   Examples:

-           Create snapshot:
+     # Create a snapshot:
+       $ mayactl snapshot create --volname <vol> --snapname <snap>

+     # Create a snapshot for a volume created in 'test' namespace
-           $ mayactl snapshot create --volname <volume_name> --snapname <snap>
+       $ mayactl snapshot create --volname <vol> --snapname <snap> --namespace test

-           List snapshots:
+     # Lists snapshot:
+       $ mayactl snapshot list --volname <vol>

+     # Lists snapshots for a volume created in 'test' namespace
-           $ mayactl snapshot list ---volname <volume_name>
+       $ mayactl snapshot list --volname <vol> --namespace test

-           Revert to snapshot:
+     # Reverts a snapshot:
+       $ mayactl snapshot revert --volname <vol> --snapname <snap>

+     # Revert a snapshot for a volume created in 'test' namespace
-           $ mayactl snapshot revert --volname <volume_name> --snapname <snap>
+       $ mayactl snapshot revert --volname <vol> --snapname <snap> --namespace test

-   Subcommands:
+   Usage:
+     mayactl snapshot [command]

+   Available Commands:
-       create    Creates snapshot of a Volume
+     create      Creates a new Snapshot
      list        Lists all the snapshots of a Volume
      revert      Reverts to specific snapshot of a Volume
    ```